Tokyo Crazy Paradise: Garyūkai

 An aura and face that clearly states "The Bad Guy".
 The only reason he wants the kagi (the key to opening the door to the plant that a drug Garyukai seeks is stemmed from) is to 'rule the world' because he is the only one with the 'right to do so'.
 His reasons for ruling the world or his background is unknown.
 Freya gets depressed because he was in charge of her and because he was "very ugly".
 He's later arrested by the police.

 Not much is known about him other than the fact that he resurrected Shiva in Misumi's body and he also wanted the key to rule the world.
 He's later murdered by Shiva while disputing over the key.
 He also might have been a brain core user.

 Not much is known about him other than the fact that Shiva is using his body due to the brain core operation, and Shiki is very protective of his body, not wanting any part of him to get damaged.
 The main reason is that Misumi took care of Shiki as a child after the disbandment of Horougumi.
 His body is also the only reason why Shiki remained with Shiva, so as to get his body back from Shiva.

+Reception

+The manga has been analyzed for the way it portrays female power and agency within the yakuza world.
+For example, East Asian Studies scholar Erik Ropers comments that the author "Nakamura can be seen to argue for and make a case for young women to question and challenge existing societal expectations and gender roles."
+At the same time, Ropers notes that the manga and drama also downplays the illegality of the criminal activities engaged in by the organization and does not address issues of the abuse of women within such organizations.